sayak-sarkar/Voila/README.md

 Voila
 =====

-Voila! is a web application for Firefox OS which would allow users to create their own apps from within there device itself.
+Voila! is a web application for Firefox OS which allows users to create their own apps from within their device itself.